![]() |

 ||||||

-| HOME | A BIT ABOUT BUGS | GALLERY | SYSTEMATIC LISTS | RECORDING BUGS | CONTACT US | LINKS |
+HOME | A BIT ABOUT BUGS | GALLERY | SYSTEMATIC LISTS | RECORDING BUGS | CONTACT US | LINKS |

-| Eremocoris podagricus Family: Lygaeidae Eremocoris are medium-sized ground bugs which have rather reddish-brown forewings and a pair of semicircular white spots on the membrane, adjacent to the cuneus.
-E. podagricus has two large and several smaller spines on the front femora (see below) and erect tibial hairs (~tibial width).
-It is very similar to E. plebejus, which has longer tibial hairs (2X tibial width).
-In E. abietus and the extremely rare E. fenestratus, the femora bear a single spine only.
-Unlike other members of the genus, this is a southern species, found locally in chalky and sandy areas across central and southern England.
+podagricus Family: Lygaeidae Eremocoris are medium-sized or large ground bugs which have rather reddish-brown forewings and a pair of semicircular white spots on the membrane, adjacent to the cuneus.
+E. podagricus has two large and several smaller spines on the front femora.
+The tibial hairs are roughly equal to the tibial width.
+E. plebejus has longer tibial hairs (up to 2X tibial width).
+A southern species, found locally in chalky and sandy areas across central and southern England.
+Seems particularly associated with moss beneath hawthorns growing on chalk downland.
 Adult: All year Length 5.0-6.5 mm |

 |